 This manuscript underwent peer review in line with the standards of editorial integrity and publication ethics maintained by the American Journal of Transplantation.
 The peer reviewers have no relevant financial relationships to disclose.
 The peer review process for the American Journal of Transplantation is blinded.
 As such, the identities of the reviewers are not disclosed in line with the standard accepted practices of medical journal peer review.

 This activity is designed to be completed within an hour.
 Physicians should claim only those credits that reflect the time actually spent in the activity.
 This activity will be available for CME credit for twelve months following its publication date.
 At that time, it will be reviewed and potentially updated and extended for an additional twelve months.

 Follow these steps to participate, answer the questions and claim your CME credit:

-- • Read the learning objectives, target audience, and activity disclosures.
+- • Read the target audience, educational objectives, and activity disclosures.